 Given that the COVID-19 pandemic continues to evolve, the extent to which it may further impact our financial condition, results of operations, or liquidity continues to be uncertain and difficult to predict.
 Any further impact is likely to vary by specific verticals, solutions and geographies, with the diversity of our customer base potentially moderating the overall effect.
-Our priority remains the safety of our employees, customers and the communities in which we live and operate.
-We continue to remain in close and regular contact with our employees, customers, business partners and communities to help navigate these challenging times.
+For more information regarding the potential impact of the COVID-19 pandemic on our business, refer to Part II.
+Item 1A.
+"Risk Factors-Risks Related to our Business-The outbreak of the novel strain of coronavirus disease has impacted, and a future pandemic, epidemic or outbreak of an infectious disease in the United States could impact, our business, financial condition and results of operations, as well as the business or operations of third parties with whom we conduct business."